Gh0stm4chine/VPlayer_lib/ffmpeg_build/README.md

 Edit the file **{root}/ffmpeg_build/build_android.sh** under _function build_ffmpeg_

+## Build Script Command Line

+Both *build_android.sh* and *config_and_build.sh* now support command line argument interface.
+To see what the options are you can use

+ ``build_android.sh --help``

+``--ndk=<directory>``
+If you do not want to export and environment variable for NDK, you can use this optional argument

+``-j#``
+Set the number of jobs.
+By default it will be 4 unless specified in build.gradle under the first arguments line in the file.

+``-p=# or --platform=#``
+Specify the platform SDK.
+By default is 9 unless specified in build.gradle under *compileSdkVersion*.

+``-a=<list> or --arch=<list>``
+Specify list of architectures used (mips, armeabi (both deprecated), arm64-v8a, x86, x86_64, armeabi-v7a).
+By default it will read from build.gradle first line that has *abiFilters*.

+You can also use 2 special commands ``-a=all`` which will build everything with clang (except deprecated) and ``-a=all_with_deprecated`` to also build mips and armeabi with gcc.

+``--gcc``
+Compile all the architectures specified with gcc.

+``--use-h264``
+Will build and include h264 encoding in the shared library.

+``--use-fdk-aac``
+Will build and include fdk aac in the shared library.

+``--no-subs``
+Will not build or include subs in the shared library.
+By default it will build subs.

 ### Customize Architectures

-Go to **{root}/VPlayer_library/jni/Application.mk** and modify which architectures to change. _armeabi-v7a_ will build with neon.
-All will work too but it might fail later when building the apk because I did not add 64bit support yet.
+Go to **{root}/VPlayer_library/build.gradle** and modify which architectures to change. _armeabi-v7a_ will build with neon.
 Each build will take a long time so try to reduce your architecture list.
+Try to increase the number of jobs that suits your pc to increase compile times.

 ### Customize Codecs